History Files

 In addition to the tribe that Homer called Thracians (in reality several tribes, all very warlike), ancient Thrace was home to numerous other Indo-European tribes, all non-Greek speakers, such as the Bisaltes, Bistones, Cicones, Edones, and Triballi, and all of them managed to remain rural peoples, usually living in fortified hilltops.
 The Triballi were for a time dominated by the Illyrian Autariatae tribe.
 These Thracians may also have shared many Indo-European cultural similarities with related groups at the other end of the Black Sea, especially the Cimmerians.
 By around 900 BC these two groups appear to use the same style of horse bits and cheek pieces, if not more, with an umbrella 'Thraco-Cimmerian' label being applied to them by archaeologists.
 Like the Cimmerians and Scythians, and the Agathyrsi on the northern boundaries of Thrace, the Thracians were renowned for their horses and their skill as mounted warriors.

 FeatureIndications are that the Cimmerians became associated with the Thracians around a large swathe of the western coast of the Black Sea, and eventually merged with them (following their final defeat and break-up).
 Carl Ferdinand Friedrich Lehmann-Haupt stated that the language of the Cimmerians could have been a 'missing link' between Thracian and Iranian.
 Both of these were of Indo-European ancestry, so there was likely some basic similarities between the languages.
 Tying archaeological evidence to the Thraco-Cimmerians and their perceived migratory offshoots which headed up the Danube towards the Alpine region can sometimes be dismissed by scholars (although not all of them).
-When studying the hypothesis that is based around this idea (see feature link), Anne Kristiansen has focussed on a shift in production centres from Hungary to Italy and the Alpine region.
+When studying the hypothesis that is based around this idea (see feature link), Anne Kristiansen has focussed on a shift in production centres from Pannonia to Italy and the Alpine region.
 The weight of evidence shows that there was a warrior culture of the horse/wagon complex in the eighth century BC (such horse and wagon peoples were typical of Pontic-Caspian steppe cultures, and they persisted in the region for a surprisingly long time).
 From a Central European perspective, this particular culture followed the Danube to the Hallstatt regions of the east - Austria, and perhaps Bavaria, these being the eastern limits of the core Celtic homeland.
 In successive waves from the ninth to the sixth centuries BC they pushed further west before veering off to the north.

 Ultimately, one branch followed the course of the River Elbe and a second backtracked west from the headwaters of the Rhine, heading north-east to the Elbe and then north into Jutland (where it theoretically formed, or merged with the ancestors of, the Cimbri).
-The entire Hallstatt C complex was altered with new male prestige weapons and specialised horse tack and wagons that were new to the region, and these were associated with new ruling elites, especially in eastern central Europe.
+The entire Hallstatt C complex was altered with new male prestige weapons and specialised horse tack and wagons that were new to the region, and these were associated with new ruling elites, especially in eastern Central Europe.
 Kristiansen considers the influences to be not only Thraco-Cimmerian but also Scythian (another nomadic horse-based group from the Pontic-Caspian steppe, some of whom ventured into the Transoxiana region of Central Asia to become better known as the Sakas).
 Further support and expansion of this theory is shown on the Cimmerian page.

 There is little specific order for the kings mentioned here, except by reference to outside events, such as the Trojan War.
 Thracian unification was not achieved until the fifth century BC and records are very sparse until that time.
 Much of what was originally thought of as Thrace is now within Bulgaria, and Thracian influence was known to have extended into modern Romania too, but the south-western coastal districts still remain in modern Greek hands while the large south-eastern corner which includes Gallipoli and Constantinople (Istanbul) is part of Turkey.